 Storage tips

-Keep in the fridge in an air-tight container for up to 3-4 days.
-The top layer of the pesto might turn slightly brown, which is fine, simply stir before using to brighten up the color of the pesto.
+Keep the leftover pesto in the fridge in an airtight container for up to 3-4 days.
+The top layer of the pesto might turn slightly brown, which is fine, simply stir before using it to brighten up the color of the pesto.
 This is caused by oxidation (contact with ambient air), but the taste stays the same.
-To avoid browning, you could also cover with plastic wrap, making sure it touches the surface of the pesto.
+To avoid browning, you could also cover it with plastic wrap, making sure it touches the surface of the pesto.

 A dairy-free pesto also freezes better!
-You can freeze in an ice cube tray so you can grab smaller portions at the time.
+You can freeze it in ice cube trays so you can grab smaller portions at a time.
 Keep in the freezer for up to 3 months.

-I would also advice you store the extra pesto apart from your meal if possible (for example, apart from your noodles).
+I would also advise you to store the extra pesto apart from your meal if possible (for example, apart from your noodles).
 I found that the noodles were absorbing some of the pesto (I'm guessing since it is an oil-free recipe) and the texture was not the same after storing.

 FAQ's